cseferlis/OMDSMod4Homework/Homework 3a/Azure Synapse Workspace and Parquet Files Creation/README.md

 2. **Configure the Sink**:
    - The output format must be `.parquet`.
+   - Go to the 'Mapping' section under the sink settings and update the output column names accordingly.
+      - Ensure that the column names match those specified in the [Complaints Reference File](https://static.nhtsa.gov/odi/ffdd/cmpl/Import_Instructions_Excel_All.pdf)

 3. **Partition the Parquet Files**:
    - Partition the `.parquet` files by the manufacturer name.